-• BS in Environmental Science
+• BS in Environmental Sciences

-5.6.5 BS in Environmental Science at USPCAS-W
+5.5.5 BS in Environmental Sciences at USPCAS-W

-USPCAS-W has started four years BS Environmental Science program.
-The program aims to provide modern scientific knowledge and tools to students in the multidisciplinary field of Environmental Science.
+USPCAS-W has started four years BS Environmental Sciences program.
+The program aims to provide modern scientific knowledge and tools to students in the multidisciplinary field of Environmental Sciences.
 The program's students will provide solutions to various fundamental and contemporary environmental issues including pollution monitoring and management, environmental microbiology, groundwater modelling & remediation, application environmental biotechnology, GIS, climate change, environmental economics, water & wastewater treatment processes, and environmental laws & governance, etc. In accordance with the guidelines of Higher Education Commission, the skill development approach adopted for the program considers enhancement of secondary knowledge while providing specific information in the courses.
-The unique program will produce progressive leaders in the field of environmental science.
+The unique program will produce progressive leaders in the field of Environmental Sciences.